aminmarashi-binary/micro-workshops/pomodoro/README.md

-# Pomodoro
+# Pomodoro using npm

-An interactive tutorial on TypeScript, where you will learn how to write a web application (both backend and frontend) in TypeScript, by completing by making a few tests pass.
+An interactive tutorial on creating an `npm` project, where you will learn how to write a web application (both backend and frontend), and use `npm` to develop and publish it.

-The application your create will be completely yours and you can see other's implementations, get inspired by them or share ideas with them.